 Myringotomy may be necessary in refractory cases or cases with impending complications.

 The differential diagnosis of bullous myringitis relies heavily on the clinician’s physical exam.
-Bullous myringitis, like AOM, needs to be distinguished from otitis media with effusion (OME).
+Bullous myringitis, like AOM, needs to be distinguished from otitis media with effusion (OME) as well as from other bullous dermatologic conditions such as bullous pemphigoid and pemphigus vulgaris.
+Bullae must also be distinguished from vesicles, which would suggest a viral origin sich as Ramsay-Hunt syndrome.
 Other differential diagnoses include acute suppurative otitis media, otitis externa, granuloma, and acute mastoiditis.
-Also, trauma cannot be ruled out in cases with such extreme pain.
-There should be a proper examination to rule out any foreign body intrusion.

 Bullous myringitis, like AOM without bullae, has a relatively good prognosis.
 Hearing loss and vestibular dysfunction are usually transient, and most recover after the infection has resolved.
 The majority of patients (95%) experienced pain resolution by day three and otorrhea resolution by day 5.
 The resolution of middle ear effusion, however, can take up to 5 weeks.